Cube-Enix/SNConnect/README.md

+# ⚠️ URGENT ⚠️
+This version of SNConnect is broken and thus deprecated.
+Please us the version available on our website!

 # SNConnect (Powered by CloudLink)

 SNConnect is a cloudlink fork created specifically to run SNext Servers and allow developers to connect to them.
 It uses repl WebSockets instead of IP Addresses.